cotes2020/jekyll-theme-chirpy/_posts/2023-02-06-PowerShell-based-web-server.md

 * Table of Contents
 {:toc}

 Recently, I needed to write a web server using PowerShell.
 PowerShell is a scripting language based on the dotnet framework.
 It can use dotnet libraries to build tools and different services.
 In this case I needed to utilize the [System.Net.HttpListener][httplistener]{:target="_blank"} library.
+When I initially write this script, it needed to operate within a linux container.

 Setting up a web server with PowerShell is very simple.
-In this example, the service will operate  within a container.
-The container I'm using is based on dotnet6 with PowerShell 7 running on a debian based container.
+In this example, the service will use 0.0.0.0 to listen for requests on port 8080, respond to the URI of /test and return a GUID.
+The container I used was based on dotnet6 with PowerShell 7 running on a debian based container.

 ```powershell
 $urlPrefix = '+' # the plus is special, this tells it to listen on any IP.